PySCeS/pysces-documentation/source/inputfile_doc.rst

 requires a minimum of a single reaction.
 Once this information is obtained it can be organised and written as a PySCeS input file.
-While this list is the minimum information required for a PySCeS input file the MDL allows the definition of advanced models that contain compartments, global units, functions, rate and assignment rules.
+While this list is the minimum information required for a PySCeS input file, the MDL allows the definition of advanced models that contain compartments, global units, functions, rate and assignment rules.

 .. _PySCeS-Inputfile-Detailed-Keywords: